BrentKnightSB/Data-Mining-Classification-Project/README.md

 Through the use of supervised learning, the project consisted of a classification problem using a dataset that contained the social, gender, and study data from secondary school students in Portugal.
-My main focus was how all these many factors of a student affect their final grade in the class.
+My main focus was how these factors affected the students' final grade in the class.